EBRogers/EBRogers/README.md

 - 👋 Hi, I’m @EBRogers
 - 👀 I have been programming in python for 10 years on and off.
-My background is in Microbiology and Public health.
+My background is in Microbiology, Public health, and healthcare quality improvment.
 - 🌱 Currently I'm...
 - Building with Pandas, Plotly
 - Integrating APIs into analysis pipelines, specifically REDCap's API
-- Creating my own modules
 - 📫 Reach me on here if you like